How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 That triggers beyondtime_get_dashboard, which returns a single payload covering your goals, top milestones, today's habits, and pending actions.
 It is the most efficient way to orient Claude inside your data.

-How do you connect Claude Code or other MCP clients?
+How do You connect Claude Code?

 If you live in the terminal, Claude Code supports the same MCP server with a slightly different config path.
 Claude Code reads from ~/.config/claude-code/config.json (or the platform equivalent), and the structure is identical to Claude Desktop's.